bogdanticu88/threatmap/README.md

 # threatmap

 Static IaC threat modeler that parses Terraform, CloudFormation, and Kubernetes manifests and produces a structured STRIDE threat model report with a data flow diagram.
-No network calls, no cloud credentials — fully offline.
+No network calls, no cloud credentials, fully offline.

 ---